microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Microsoft.Graph.Users.Actions.md

 ### [Invoke-MgCreateOrGetUserOnlineMeeting](Invoke-MgCreateOrGetUserOnlineMeeting.md)
 Create an onlineMeeting object with a custom specified external ID.
 If the external ID already exists, this API will return the onlineMeeting object with that external ID.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgDeclineUserEvent](Invoke-MgDeclineUserEvent.md)
 Decline invitation to the specified event in a user calendar.
 If the event allows proposals for new times, on declining the event, an invitee can choose to suggest an alternative time by including the proposedNewTime parameter.
 For more information on how to propose a time, and how to receive and accept a new time proposal, see Propose new meeting times.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgDeclineUserEventInstance](Invoke-MgDeclineUserEventInstance.md)
 Decline invitation to the specified event in a user calendar.
 If the event allows proposals for new times, on declining the event, an invitee can choose to suggest an alternative time by including the proposedNewTime parameter.
 For more information on how to propose a time, and how to receive and accept a new time proposal, see Propose new meeting times.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgDismissUserEventInstanceReminder](Invoke-MgDismissUserEventInstanceReminder.md)
 Dismiss a reminder that has been triggered for an event in a user calendar.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgDismissUserEventReminder](Invoke-MgDismissUserEventReminder.md)
 Dismiss a reminder that has been triggered for an event in a user calendar.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgDownUserManagedDeviceShut](Invoke-MgDownUserManagedDeviceShut.md)
 Shut down device